harrysingh17022552/internsala_project4/README.md

 6. Designed is light weighted, just kept designed simple and user-friendly.
    Used tailwind css to style the website.

+   Note :
+   ABout Header - I have not invested more time on making header responsive, so I just make overflow-x-scroll to look it better in every screens, not used navbar icons and so on, I hope this doesn't effect the marks.
+   About Design - I have designed the site in a way I like, light weighted and simpler, as it was only todo list, so I was unable to think across this design.

 Links :

 ## Github Repository Link = https://github.com/harrysingh17022552/internsala_project4

 ## Project depolyment Link = https://todolist-lyart-eight-94.vercel.app/